 Why do we season rice with vinegar to make sushi?

-You might wonder why the Japanese season rice with vinegar.
-It actually goes back to the origin of sushi.
-The literal meaning of sushi means “sour flavor”.
+This actually goes back to the origin of sushi.
+The literal meaning of sushi means “sour flavor.”
 Historically, the way people stored fish was by wrapping it in fermented rice.
-When they were ready to enjoy the fish, the fermented rice was actually tossed away.
+When they were ready to enjoy the fish, the fermented rice was tossed away.
 Sometime between the 1300s and 1500s, the Japanese slowly stopped using fermented rice and instead added vinegar to the rice to further increase the shelf life.
-The vinegar made the rice taste good as well so they started to eat the fish and the rice together, which evolved to today’s sushi.
+The vinegar ended up improve the flavor of the rice so they started eating the fish and the rice together, which evolved to today’s sushi.

-These days with refrigeration there is no longer the issue of fish being spoiled, but the centuries of sushi rice’s umami flavor with the vinegar being added stayed.
+These days with refrigeration there is no longer spoilage issue with the fish, but the centuries of flavoring the rice with vinegar has become the mainstay.

 How to Make Perfect Sushi Rice

 You can cook the rice using a pot over the stove, but the most convenient way is to cook sushi rice using an electric rice cooker.
 In my Japanese home kitchen, my trusted rice cooker brand is Zojirushi Rice Cooker.
-Because I cook sushi rice often, this rice cooker has a ‘sushi’ option which makes it really easy to ensure perfectly cooked rice.
+Because I cook sushi rice often, this rice cooker has a ‘sushi’ option which makes it really easy to ensure the rice is cooked perfectly.
+Here are my recipes for different cooking options.

 After the rice is steamed, the texture should be fluffy with a firm bite.
 And each rice grain should be sticky yet retain its shape.
 Mushy rice means it has too much water or it’s overcooked.
 If the rice is fresh, you will see a nice shiny gloss on the surface of each grain.